HAProxy Management at GitLab

 Section titled “Load balancing”Currently the HAProxy backend configuration is such that

-every pool of servers is round-robin with the exception of asset_proxy
+every pool of servers is round-robin with the exception of asset_proxy, ssh and pages.

 There is an open issue to discuss using sticky sessions for the web backend,